 • Space rentals: gardens, desks, workspaces, laboratories.

 • Making and selling goods: household goods, jewelry, beauty products, food, meals.

 Tell the taxman about your sharing nature.

 If you’re participating in the sharing economy, any income earned needs to be reported to the Canada Revenue Agency (CRA).
-If you don’t report your earnings or if you underreport, you could face serious consequences such as fines, penalties or even jail time.
+If you don’t report your earnings or if you underreport, you could be subject to penalties.

 The one notable exception to this is if you participate in ride-sharing services.
 In this case you must register for GST/HST right away, regardless of revenue.

 You’re also free to voluntarily register if you make less than the $30K threshold.
 When in doubt on how much GST/HST to collect or what is taxable you can always check with the CRA.